 On the other hand, the cohort structure of executive MBA programs often leads to lucrative partnerships and business opportunities.
 After all, the average EMBA workgroup almost always includes senior managers, vice presidents, and directors.
 While traditional MBA students also make valuable connections, an MBA class may be made up of recent b-school graduates and students with just a few years of professional experience.

 Regardless of which degree pathway you choose, however, your career prospects will be pretty good.
-EMBA graduates might earn more right after graduation, but that's because they typically have many more years of experience.
+EMBA graduates might earn more right after graduation, but that's because they typically have many more years of work experience.
 It doesn't mean their long-term prospects are necessarily more robust.
 The US Bureau of Labor Statistics reports that jobs for executives will grow over the next 10 years, and both a traditional MBA and an executive MBA can boost your chances of becoming CEO someday.

 *Questions or feedback?
 Email firstname.lastname@example.org